TheTechRobo/Python_Text_Calculator/README.md

 # python-text-calculator
 # For installation instructions see [INSTALLING.md](INSTALLING.md)

+### Compatibility Warnings

-NOTE: In Mathmod 0.11, syntax will change and Mathmod will not be compatible with python versions earlier than 3.4.
+- In Mathmod 0.11, syntax will change and Mathmod will not be compatible with python versions earlier than 3.4.

+- In Palc 0.11, Palc will no longer be compatible with Python versions earlier than 3.7.

 ## I cannot emphasize this enough: to contribute, READ [CONTRIBUTING.md](CONTRIBUTING.md) FIRST!!!!